 He serves as an Acting Judge on regular basis in the Small Claims Division of the Chittenden Superior Court.

-When he's not practicing law or in a committee meeting, Richard enjoys reading, walking Baxter the dog, skiing, swimming, and rowing his Adirondack Guide Boat on Lake Champlain.
+When he's not practicing law or in a committee meeting, Rich enjoys reading, walking Baxter the dog, skiing, swimming, and rowing his Adirondack Guide Boat on Lake Champlain.